madblocksgit/mobile-dev-skilled-course/README.md

 1. Introduction to Android
 2. Getting Started with Android Studio
 3. App1 - TextView Example
-4. App2 - Buttons Example
+4. App2 -  Toast Example

 # For questions
 Reach me on LinkedIn (<a href="https://linkedin.com/in/MadhuPIoT">Maddy)